 |Maine State Representative, District 75, Republican Primary|

-US House district 2 consists of most of the state except the more populous southwestern coastline.
+US House district 2 consists of most of the state except the more densely populated southwestern coastline.
 State house district 75 consists of Turner, Leeds, and part of Livermore.

 DemoChoice main page